-- If the Run command is available, click the command or press Alt+X to run the step.
-When a step runs, any actions configured for the step are executed, for example, the step loads the Select By Rectangle tool.
-If Next Step is available, click Next Step or press Alt+C to proceed to the next step.
+- If the Run command is available, click it or press Alt+X to run the step.
+When a step runs, any actions configured for the step are performed, for example, the step loads the Select By Rectangle tool.
+If Next Step is available, click it or press Alt+C to proceed to the next step.

 - If Next Step is not available, the current step automatically moves to the next step.
 For example, the step runs a geoprocessing tool and automatically proceeds to the next step.